A Neuro-Symbolic Framework for Answering Graph Pattern Queries in Knowledge Graphs: Preliminaries

-\paragraph{Knowledge graphs and conjunctive queries.} Knowledge graphs are directed graphs with labeled edges.
-Formally, let $\con$ be a countably infinite set of \emph{constants}.
-A \emph{knowledge graph} (KG) is a tuple $\G = (\E,\R,\S)$ where $\E\subseteq\con$ is a finite set of \emph{entities}, $\R$ is a finite set of \emph{edge types}, and $\S\subseteq \E\times \R\times \E$ is a finite set of \emph{edges}.
-We typically denote an edge $(a,R,b)$ by $R(a,b)$.
+Knowledge graphs are directed graphs with labeled edges.
+Formally, a \emph{knowledge graph} is represented as a triple $\G = (\V,\E,\R)$ where $\V$ is a finite set of \emph{entities}, $\R$ is a finite set of \emph{edge types}, and $\E\subseteq \V\times \R\times \V$ is a finite set of \emph{edges}.
+An edge $(a,R,b)$ is typically denoted by $R(a,b)$.
+Additionally, $b$ is considered connected to $a$ via the inverse relation $R^{-1}$, denoted as $(b,R^{-1},a)$ or $R^{-1}(b,a)$.
+The set $\R^{-1}$ represents the inverse relations of $\R$.

-Let $\var$ be a countably infinite set of \emph{variables}.
-As is common in machine learning, we focus on unary queries, that is, queries with only one target variable.
-Formally, a \emph{(unary) conjunctive query} (CQ) $q$ over a set of edge types $\R$ is a first-order logic (FO) formula of the form

-where $x$ is the \emph{target} variable, each $R_i(y_i,z_i)$ is an \emph{atom} with $R_i\in\R$ and $\{y_i,z_i\}\subseteq\con\cup\var$ ($y_i,z_i$ are either variables or constants).
-The variable set $\var(q)$ of $q$ is the set of variables appearing in the atoms of $q$, that is, the variables appearing in $\{y_1,z_1,\dots,y_m,z_m\}$.
-Similarly, we denote by $\con(q)$ the constants appearing in the atoms of $q$.
-As usual, we assume $x\in \var(q)$.
-The variables in $\var(q)\setminus \{x\}$ are the \emph{existentially quantified} variables of $q$.
-Sometimes we write $q(x)$ instead of $q$ to emphasize that $x$ is the target variable of $q$.
-The semantics of CQs is defined using the standard semantics of first-order logic.
-We denote by $q(\G)$ the \emph{answer} of the CQ $q$ over the KG $\G$.